-As stated above, LEAs rated IR and/or staged for interventions in either single or multiple PBMAS program areas must engage in the TAIS process.
-The DCSI and DLT will collaboratively engage in the TAIS process and submit the resulting targeted improvement plan and progress reports to TEA, as discussed in more detail below.
+As stated above, LEAs staged for interventions in either single or multiple PBMAS program areas must engage in a district continuous improvement process.
+The DCSI and DLT will collaboratively engage in this process and submit the resulting in a PBMAS district targeted improvement plan and an EOY progress submission to TEA, as discussed in more detail below.

-Data Analysis and Developing Problem Statements
+Data Analysis

-LEAs assigned an intervention stage or intervention type must analyze data for each PBMAS indicator with a PL of 2, 3, or 4 and/or area of noncompliance of a FRE.
+LEAs assigned an intervention stage must analyze data for each PBMAS indicator with a PL of 2 or higher and/or area of noncompliance of a FRE.
 It is important that LEAs identify specific campuses contributing to areas of low performance or noncompliance and target those campuses for interventions, as appropriate.
 LEAs will use multiple data sources to examine areas that may have an impact on the effectiveness of their programs.
-Additionally, in the special education program, each LEA is encouraged, but not required to conduct its own data analysis/analyses of each racial/ethnic group or disability category for which the risk ratio exceeds 2.5.

 Based on the data analysis, LEAs will determine what problems exist that are contributing to each ineffective program area.
-These problem statements synthesize the data analysis process into objective statements that clarify the areas that will be addressed in the targeted improvement plan.
+These problem statements synthesize the data analysis process into objective statements that clarify the areas that will be addressed in the PBMAS district targeted improvement plan.

-Problem statements are concise and objective statements that reflect the current status as reflected by the data analysis.
+Problem statements should be concise and objective statements that reflect the current status as reflected by the data analysis.
 These statements do not assign causation as to why a gap exists and do not identify solutions to address areas in need of improvement.
 Essentially, problem statements capture the "where the LEA or program is" compared to "where the LEA or program wants to be."

-Assessing Needs and Identifying Root Causes
+Identifying Root Causes

-Through the needs assessment process, LEAs identify root causes, or why the problem statements identified through data analysis exist.
+Through the root cause analysis process, LEAs identify root causes, or why the problem statements identified through data analysis exist.
 Knowing the "why" for problem statements helps ensure LEAs make evidence-based decisions to address or resolve the problem statements.
 Using multiple data sources throughout this process is important to ensure that several factors are considered in the development of root causes.

-Developing a Targeted Improvement Plan
+Developing a PBMAS District Targeted Improvement Plan

-The targeted improvement plan addresses areas of low performance and program ineffectiveness identified through established annual goals.
-Prioritizing and determining the annual goals to address in the LEA targeted improvement plan is a local decision.
+The PBMAS district targeted improvement plan addresses areas of low performance and program ineffectiveness identified through established annual goals.
+Prioritizing and determining the annual goals to address in the district targeted improvement plan is a local decision.
 The plan will also include strategies and interventions to help ensure LEAs can effectively meet their annual improvement goals.
 The targeted improvement plan also includes the data findings, problem statements, and root causes discussed above.